How to Implement Java File Upload Validation with GroupDocs.Annotation

 In production you’d likely store the extensions in a Set for fast look‑ups or group them by category (images, documents, spreadsheets).

-If you need to validate uploads on the fly, a static validator gives you O(1) look‑ups and keeps your code clean.
+If you need to validate file format java on every upload, a static validator gives you O(1) look‑ups and keeps your code clean.

 import com.groupdocs.annotation.options.FileType;